DraciVik/docker-windows10-installation/README.md

 ---

-When you are pulling the container image, the directory you are in does not matter.
-However, if you try to run this docker image from outside of this project directory, you will get the following error:
+If you try to run this docker image from outside of this project directory, you will get the following error:

 ![alt text](img/wrong-path-name.png "Output from the 'docker-compose down' command")